kmhess/SoFiA-image-pipeline/README.md

 sofia_image_pipeline -c <path/to/catalog.txt> -x pdf -o <path/to/original_cube.fits>
 ```

-* Request HI contours on multiple survey images, separated by a space, and make a combined image for each source:
+* Request spectral line contours on multiple survey images, separated by a space, and make a combined image for each source:

 ```
 sofia_image_pipeline -c <path/to/catalog.txt> -s panstarrs 'GALEX Far UV' -m